St. Louis gun-toting incident

 On June 28, 2020, during the George Floyd protests in St. Louis, Missouri, Patricia and Mark McCloskey pointed firearms and yelled at protesters marching through the private neighborhood they co-owned.
 Some protesters yelled back.
 The incident gained national news coverage and sparked controversy.

 St. Louis circuit attorney Kimberly Gardner filed charges against the McCloskey couple on July 20, 2020.
 This decision drew national attention.
 On June 17, 2021, the McCloskeys pled guilty to misdemeanor offenses: Mark for fourth-degree assault, and Patricia for harassment.
-Mark was required to pay a $750 fine, and Patricia $2,000, and their guns used in the incident were required to be surrendered and destroyed.
+Mark was required to pay a $750 fine, and Patricia $2,000.

 In August 2021, they were both pardoned by Missouri governor Mike Parson.
 In February 2022, the Supreme Court of Missouri suspended the couple's law licenses indefinitely, but stayed the punishment and imposed one year of probation.

+In 2024, a Missouri appeals court judge granted their request to have their criminal records expunged.